leonp/leonp.github.io/blog/web/_posts/2016-12-11-getting-started-with-contentful-and-jekyll.md

 category: web
 description: "Contentful is a CMS based on an API, providing a non-technical editing environment for web writers.
 Here's how it works with Jekyll, a static site generator."
 cache: true
+article: true
+excerpt: "Contentful is a CMS based on an API, providing a non-technical editing environment for web writers.
+Here's how it works with Jekyll, a static site generator."
 ---

 [Contentful](http://contentful.com), if you're unaware, is a platform agnostic Content Management System (CMS).
 You use its <abbr title="Application Programming Interface">API</abbr> to pull content into a website or app.
 There are several reasons for using Contentful instead of/in addition to a CMS: